jimratliff/GenoMac-user/resources/docs_to_display_to_user/Obsidian_how_to_configure.md

       - ❑ Sync videos
       - ❑ Sync PDFs
       - ❑ Sync all other types (only this one was OFF by default)
   - **Vault configuration sync**
     - ❑ Say ✅ to each of
       - ❑ Main settings
       - ❑ Appearance settings
       - ❑ Themes and snippets
       - ❑ Hotkeys
       - ❑ Active core plugin list
       - ❑ Core plugin settings
       - ❑ Active community plugin list (This was OFF by default)
       - ❑ Installed community plugins (This was OFF by default)

+## Restart Obsidian, and return to Obsidian » Settings
 - ❑ If you made any settings, restart Obsidian completely.
-- ❑ Once Obsidian has restarted, return to Settings » Sync.
+- ❑ Once Obsidian has restarted, return to Settings
+- ❑ Go to Settings » Core plugins » Sync
   - Next to “Sync status” (“Obsidian Sync is currently paused”), you’ll see a “Resume” button
+  - ############### TODO: Confirm that “Resume” is the phrase that appears in straight-from-pristine case ###############
     - ❑ Click the “Resume” button.
+- ❑ Go to Settings » Options » Community plugins
+  - ❑ Enable community plugins ############### TODO: Get the exact phraseology ###############
+    - It will appear like there aren’t any to show
+  - ❑ Hit the reload icon “↺”
+    - This will cause the list of your set of community plugins to be displayed, each in disabled state
+- ❑ Iterate through the list of selected community plugins, and enable each one
+  - ❑ Auto Template Trigger
+    - (Numeroflip) Automatically apply or prompt for a template when creating a note.
+Supports assigning templates to folders.
+  - ❑ Code Styler
+    - (Mayuran Visakan) Style and customize codeblocks and inline code in both editing mode and reading mode.
+  - ❑ Dataview
+    - (Michael Brenan) Complex data views for the data-obsessed.
+  - ❑ Footnote Shortcut
+    - (Alexis Rondeau, Micha Brugger, Jason Qin) Insert and write footnotes faster.
+  - ❑ Home tab
+    - (Renso) A browser-like search tab for your local files.
+  - ❑ Importer
+    - Import data from Notion, Apple Notes, HTML files, and more.
+  - ❑ Paste URL into selection
+    - Paste URL “into” selected text.
+  - ❑ Recent Files
+    - (Tony Grosinger) List files by most recently opened.
+  - ❑ Regex Find/Replace
+    - (Martin Eder) Find and replace text using regular expressions
+  - ❑ Tag Wrangler
+    - (PJ Eby) Rename, merge, toggle, and search tags from the tags view.
+  - ❑ TagFolder
+    - (vorotamoroz) Show tags as folders.
+  - ❑ Workspaces Plug
+    - (NothingIsLost and Johnny) Quickly switch and manage workspaces.

 ## ############### TEMPORARY HOLDING PLACE FOR OLD, POSSIBLY OBSOLETE INSTRUCTIONS